kpwhri/mml_utils/README.md

 ### mml-extract-mml

 Extract results from running Metamaplite.
 Currently supports json (default), xmi (ctakes), and mmi.
+This command assumes that the mmi/json files from Metamaplite are on the same path as the text files/notes.
+If this is not the case, specify the path to the text files/notes in `/path/to/notes` and use `--output-directory` to specify where the output files are.

+*Important assumptions about extensions:* ideally the extensions to all text files will be `.txt` (or no extension) and those to the output formats for for Metamaplite/cTAKES are `.mmi`, `.json`, or `.txt.xmi`.
+If this is not the case, you can try the experimental `--output-suffix` and `--notes-suffix` (if not `.txt`).
+In addition, the *stem* of both the note and the relevant output file must be identical.
+If possible, use only a single `.` (period, dot) in the filename (i.e., prefer not using multiple suffixes).

     mml-extract-mml /path/to/notes [/path/to/notes2] --outdir /path/to/output --cui-file /only/include/these/cuis.txt [--output-format (mmi|json|xmi)]